TeCSAR-UNCC/RetailS/README.md

 ```

 ## Contact
-If you have any questions or need assistance, please contact the authors at nrashvan@charlotte.edu, and syao@uncc.edu
+If you have any questions or need assistance, please contact the authors at nrashvan@charlotte.edu, and syao@uncc.edu.
-.